This section provides the details of the programming requirements to operate the FPGA Drive FMC Gen4 hardware and customise functionality.

 FMC EEPROM Tool

-The Opsero FMC EEPROM Tool can be used to verify the EEPROM contents of Opsero FMC products using an FPGA or MPSoC board such as the ZCU102 or VCU118 board.
-The tool can also be used to reprogram the EEPROM in the case that it was mistakely erased or corrupted.
+The Opsero FMC EEPROM Tool can be used to verify, reprogram or update the EEPROM contents of Opsero FMC products using an FPGA or MPSoC board such as the ZCU102 or VCU118 board.

 The tool currently supports the following FPGA/MPSoC boards.
 You must have at least one of these boards in order to use the tool.